bendtherules/blog-hashnode-backup/ck8d4todk00t4xes1fr1o0ena.md

 ![thisMode in function objects](https://cdn.hashnode.com/res/hashnode/image/upload/v1585433951432/jnD8M_NB3.png) **👇 thisMode in function objects**

-It is a function object with internal [[ThisMode]] slot set to lexical.
+Arrow function is a ordinary function object with internal [[ThisMode]] value set to `lexical`.

-This can be another solution to the callback problem - creating a arrow function inside a object constructor, will ensure that `this` always resolves to the object.
+This can be another solution to the callback problem - creating a arrow function inside the object constructor will ensure that `this` always resolves to the base object.

 ----